 People's first reaction is "but I don't know what to write!"
 Don't worry, getting started is easy.
 Colin's newsletter on writing great email copy introduces a super-simple email that you just can't mess up.
 And it pays off in droves:

 The Surprise Personal Email

 The first time you can possibly send an email is right after a user signs up.
 This is a sensitive period: they're exploring your product, and if they get confused they're likely to jump ship.
 Only a few users will bother to send a support request, praying for a reply.

 This is the perfect time to reach out.

 All it takes is a single-sentence email from a founder asking if they need any help getting set up.
-It's a magic experience for users: someone cares.
+It's a magical experience for users: someone cares.
 And not just anyone, but the founder of the company!

 Every company I've talked to has gotten a major boost from this super-simple email.
 Here's an example from James at Bugsnag: